Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 • Fracture mechanics governs failure

 In technical terms, this is often reflected as an increase in the secant modulus measured from the bending load–deflection curve.
 This increase in secant modulus is not an indication that the intrinsic elastic modulus of the resin has changed.
-Rather, it reflects an increase in the effective structural stiffness of the composite.
+Rather, it reflects an increase in the effective structural rigidity of the composite.

 Netfil Clear edge Materials and Solutions